Dlahacz/ptolemaia-api/docs/xml.md

 #### <a name='price'></a>price
 cena knihy
 #### <a name='contributor'></a>contributor
-autor / ilustrator, pokud jich je víc, tento element se opakuje
+autor / ilustrátor, pokud jich je víc, tento element se opakuje
 #### <a name='publisher'></a>publisher
 vydavatel
 #### <a name='year'></a>year